platform-experience/K18-LAB0261/guidebook.md

 ![HTML Template](images/lab-04/03-html-template.png)

 -	On line **3** we have bound the **ngClick** directive to the `button` element using the `ng-click` attribute.
-This directive simply executes the expression in the value of the attribute.
-In this case, we are telling it to call the `c.submitIdea()` function.
+This directive simply executes the expression in the value of the attribute when the element is clicked.
+In this case, we are telling it to call the `c.submitIdea()` function when this happens.

 - The three `a` elements are links which will act as filters for the Idea List widget we will build in lab 5.
-Again, we are using the **ngClick** directive on each of these elements to call a function, this time `c.applyFilter()`.
+Again, we are using the **ngClick** directive on each of these elements to call a function when they are clicked, this time the `c.applyFilter()` function.
 We are passing it a parameter so that the function can update `c.selectedFilter`.

 - We are also using the **ngClass** directive on these elements, which attaches CSS classes to an element if the expression returns `true`.
 If the current value of `c.selectedFilter` is the one related to this link, the `active` class will be added to it, allowing us to add styling to it to appear selected.